Education (MEd)

 • become critical consumers of neuroscience findings, particularly as they are applied to educational settings.

-“The project has instilled in me the value of teacher as researcher.
-If I can link behaviour to a structural or developmental issue I can go from there to best assess and move forward to benefit students.” -Riley Kostek, BSc’09/BEd’11, MEd'22 Read more
+“This program instilled the value of teacher-as-researcher in me.
+If I can link behaviour to a structural or developmental issue I can go from there to best assess and move forward to benefit students.”